 Four months into its response to the COVID-19 pandemic, Federal Government performance is rated at an index score of 63, substantially higher than in February and the Government’s highest performance score since True Issues began in June 2013.

 Eight in ten Australians (83%) are concerned about the COVID-19 pandemic, including almost half (48%) who are extremely or very concerned and Millennials (aged 18-34 years) are experiencing the most anxiety over COVID-19, recording significantly higher levels of concern across most of the impacts measured.

-When asked to name up to three issues that personally interest or concern them the most and that the Australian Government should focus on, around one third of Australians describe issues related to the environment and climate change, representing a substantial increase from five months ago and overtaking hospitals, healthcare and ageing as a key top-of-mind issue.
+When asked to name up to three issues that personally interest or concern them the most and that the Australian Government should focus on, more than a third (36%) of Australians describe issues related to the environment and climate change, before health, jobs and the economy.

 Australians more optimistic about their own situation but not about the direction of business and the economy